taurusilver7/pokedex/README.md

 Add a global state `userInfo` in the AppSlice, and create a reducer function to set the user status & email authentication.

+Create a reducer function `addPokemonToList` with the props taking interface type `pokemonStatType`.

+Add the pokeman stats (id, name, types) to the pokemonRefList in firebase under the user email account.
+Dispatch a toast notification stating the addition or already existing status based on the collection data.

+Add the reducer function `addPokemonToList` to the CardGrid (FaPlus) event & compare `add` event.

+To make the auth-state unfettered with refreshes, add an authStateChange event to update the userInfo with the user credentials.

+Create a new reducer to `getUserPokemon` from the database & update the global state userPokemon to populate them in the List page.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).